yulanguo/Naive-Bayes-Project/README.md

 ### Methods

 - `train(lines)`
-  Trains the classifier using labeled text input.
+  Trains the classifier using text input.

 - `classify(lines)`
   Predicts sentiment for a list of reviews.